obi-a/leanback/README.md

 my_database.delete_doc!("linda")
 #=> {:ok=>true, :id=>"linda", :rev=>"4-5d1a6851ec7562378caa4ce4adef9ee4"}
 ```
-delete_doc! with the bang, first fetches the document, retrieves it's latest revision and then, deletes the document using the latest revision.
+delete_doc! with the bang, first fetches the document with the provided id, retrieves it's latest revision and then, deletes the document using the latest revision.

 Fetch the document using its id
 ```ruby